|

 straight lines with only a pencil and no other implement, he said.
 He promised to come back after some time to check our drawing

+skills and aesthetic values.
 We did not see much

 of a challenge in this simple exercise.
 In fact, the better artists among us thought they had a head start.
 It was only after